ali-zeynali/machine-learning-microlearning/README.md

 Boosting algorithms, like AdaBoost or XGBoost, sequentially train weak learners and give more weight to misclassified instances.
 These algorithms are adaptive and can focus on difficult-to-classify instances, potentially improving performance on the minority class.

 ***

 ***
+#### What is the impact of using ensemble models on the computational time and interpretability of machine learning models compared to using a single base model?

+Ensemble models, such as bagging (e.g., Random Forest) or boosting (e.g., XGBoost), typically increase computational time and reduce interpretability compared to a single base model.

+* Time Intensivity:

+Ensembles combine predictions from multiple models, which means training and inference often require significantly more resources.
+For example, a Random Forest may involve training hundreds of trees, and XGBoost performs multiple sequential updates.
+This increases both training time and inference latency.

+* Interpretability:

+A single decision tree may be easily visualized and interpreted.
+But once we combine many trees, as in a Random Forest or Gradient Boosted Trees, it becomes difficult to understand the decision logic.
+While feature importance metrics exist, the overall decision path is opaque.

+***
+***